jadecobra/python_tdd_exercises/source/setup/index.rst

   setup my computer<setup_my_ide>
   install WSL on Windows<install_wsl>

-they cover the following

 * If you are using a Windows_ computer,

   - :ref:`install Windows Subsystem for Linux<how to install Windows Subsystem for Linux on Windows>`
-  - If you cannot :ref:`install Windows Subsystem for Linux<how to install Windows Subsystem for Linux on Windows>`, do not worry, every chapter of the book has something for you, go to :ref:`Windows without Windows Subsystem Linux requirements`
+  - If you cannot :ref:`install Windows Subsystem for Linux<how to install Windows Subsystem for Linux on Windows>`, do not worry, every chapter of the book has something for you.
+Go to :ref:`Windows without Windows Subsystem Linux requirements`

 * :ref:`Linux/Windows Subsystem for Linux requirements`